matloff/omsi/README.md

     of the exam, and students should have the option of turning in their answers on paper.
-Some students may not even have laptops (though it should be emphasized to students that they do NOT need a "fancy" laptop; an old and slow one is fine.
+Some students may not even have laptops (though it should be emphasized to students that they do NOT need a "fancy" laptop; an old and slow one is fine).

   * Students should be told to click the **Submit** option "early and often."
 (Each submission will overwrite the last.)
 This is especially important if there is concern that the local WiFi access point might be flooded with traffic at the end of the exam period, as many students turn in last-minute work.

+    The instructor may also consider running two (or more) servers, in order to improve response time.

   * Students should bring a USB key (thumb drive, memory stick).
 In an emergency, they can copy their local copies of their **omsi_answer*** files to the key, then turn in the key.

-Concerning the issue of where to run the server:  The server needs a static IP address, so the instructor will probably not be able to run the server on his/her laptop.
-I run it on one of our lab computers.
+<i>Where to run the server:</i>

+I usually run the server on a machine in our student computer lab, which gives me a static IP address.
 I use **ssh** to remotely log in to the server from the classroom, and start the server at the appropriate time.
 Depending on configuration, **ssh** may time out about a certain time, so I run **screen** and run the server within a terminal window there (Sachin's idea).

-And what about cheating and other forms of academic dishonesty?
+The instructor could run the server on a laptop computer in the classroom.
+However, this gives a dynamic IP address, basically visible only to other machines using the same router.
+The students' laptops must thus also go through the same router.
+This should be fine as long as the instructor and students are both using the university's WiFi access, but it must be carefully tested beforehand.
+Note that this approach may be more secure.

+<i>Cheating:</i>

+What about cheating?
 In my experience, the vast majority of students are honest, and they resent the cheaters.
 What can be done about the latter?

   * The OMSI window is designed to fill the student's entire screen.
     This prevents a student from communicating with others electronically